 Changing Between Medicare Advantage vs Medicare Supplement Plans

 Many people ask me whether they can start with Medicare Advantage and change to Medigap later if they get sick or need more coverage.
-That sounds great right -buy the cheapest insurance until you get sick and then switch back to the more comprehensive insurance?
+That sounds great, right?
+Just buy the cheapest insurance now until you get sick and then switch back to the more comprehensive insurance?

 Another exception is for people under age 65 who got Medicare early due to a disability.
 When that person turns 65 and now is eligible for Medicare based on age instead of disability, that person will get an second open enrollment window.
 They can then change from Medicare Advantage to Medicare supplement without underwriting.